Aimee Mann: 2013—2019: the Both and Mental Illness

-In 2013, Mann appeared on the Ivan & Alyosha album All the Times We Had.
-In February, she and Ted Leo formed a duo, the Both, and performed shows in Los Angeles and San Francisco.
+In 2012, Mann recorded an episode of the music series From the Basement.
+In 2013, she appeared on the Ivan & Alyosha album All the Times We Had.
+That February, she and Ted Leo formed a duo, the Both, and performed shows in Los Angeles and San Francisco.
 They released an album on SuperEgo in April 2014; Spin described it as "the best thing either artist has ever done".
 On July 22, Mann filed a lawsuit against MediaNet, saying they were distributing 120 of her songs on an expired license agreement.
 She attempted to claim as much as $18 million in statutory damages.
 Mann settled out of court in 2015.

-In February 2014, Mann appeared in an episode of the animated series Steven Universe as the voice of a female warrior, Opal.
+In February 2014, Mann appeared in the Steven Universe episode "Giant Woman" as the voice of Opal.
 She reprised the role for Steven Universe: The Movie (2019), performing the song "Independent Together" with Leo.
 Mann contributed a version of Styx's "Come Sail Away" to the 2014 Community episode "Geothermal Escapism".
 In 2015, Mann and Leo appeared on the talk show Conan performing a song in support of the 2016 US presidential candidate Lincoln Chafee.
 Mann covered the 1973 Carpenters single "Yesterday Once More" for a 2016 episode of the HBO drama Vinyl.
-In October 2016, Mann released the song "Can't You Tell" as part of the 30 Days, 30 Songs campaign protesting the presidential campaign of Donald Trump.
+In October 2016, Mann released the song "Can't You Tell" as part of the 30 Days, 30 Songs campaign protesting Donald Trump's presidential campaign.

 In March 2017, Mann released her ninth solo album, Mental Illness, a collection of sparse acoustic songs featuring collaborations with the songwriters Jonathan Coulton and John Roderick.
 The title was suggested by a friend; Mann said it was a "bald, accurate and funny" description of her songwriting themes.
 Mental Illness won the Grammy Award for Best Folk Album at the 60th Annual Grammy Awards.
 Coulton joined Mann for some performances on the Mental Illness tour.

 That September, Mann contributed the song "Everybody Bleeds" to an episode of the Netflix series Big Mouth.
 In January 2018, Mann appeared in an episode of the FX series The Assassination of Gianni Versace: American Crime Story as a bar singer, performing the 1984 Cars song "Drive".
 She also appeared in the sitcom Corporate in the episode "The Pain of Being Alive".
 In 2019, Mann released an expanded 20th-anniversary reissue of Bachelor No. 2 for Record Store Day.
 She also hosted a podcast with Leo, The Art of Process, interviewing celebrities including Wyatt Cenac and Rebecca Sugar.